-Chris Orr studied art and design at Prahran Institute and graphic design at Swinburne in the 1980s.
+Chris Orr is of European and Narungga decent.
+He studied art and design at Prahran Institute and graphic design at Swinburne University in the 1980s.
 In the 1990s, after rocking around in nightclubs, he started a graphic design practice, Beige, strongly anchored in street art.

 Chris’s first venture into the art world came about when a friend gave him a plastic doll’s head and challenged him to ‘make art out of it’.
 The result was a series of oversize digital manipulations baked on canvas and paper.
 Melancholy and mesmerising, they contained a dark beauty.
 Displayed only in the foyer of an architect’s firm in Sydney in 2001, the series was created and sold to collectors in Melbourne, Sydney, Berlin and Osaka.

 Years on, colleagues and friends prodded Chris to produce a new series.
-In 2014, with the purchase of a skull from a medical supplies store, this current exhibition began to develop.
+In 2014, with the purchase of a skull from a medical supplies store, the Bone Idol exhibition began to develop.
 Although the obvious parallel of birth and death is not deliberate, there is a tangible dialogue between the two objects.

 The digitised image is rinsed, saturated, drowned in colour before being blanketed in a collage of decorative stencils and architectural motifs.
-The final works are pigment prints to archival rag paper or premium semi gloss, printed by JCP Studios, then float mounted and framed in Tasmanian oak by Greg von Menge framers.
-See production images here.
+The final works are pigment prints to archival rag paper or premium semi gloss, printed by JCP Fini then float mounted and framed in Tasmanian oak by Greg von Menge framers.

 In 2018, Chris began work towards a new show, Conventicle.
 Exhibited at fortyfivedownstairs in May 2019 to enormous success, the show was described “an unorthodox assemblage of Renaissance and Victorian engravings blanketed in everyday detritus, modern ephemera and classical stencils”.